lmcrean/hoverboard-react/docs/docs/diagrams/network_calls/subscription_management.md

 # Subscription Management

-This document outlines the network calls and data flow for managing subscriptions in the Tributary application.
+This document outlines the network calls and data flow for managing subscriptions in the Hoverboard application.

 ## Overview Diagram